jbrennan/SmolHTML/Smol/index.md

 But most of all, I hope you enjoyed yourself and learned a thing or two.

 Thanks for reading!
+And special thanks to Dalton Claybrook, Dean Silfen, Drew Wyatt, and Kate Brennan for all their feedback and encouragement.

 (ps: I'm looking for work, so if you're looking to hire someone to work on browsers, programming languages, dev tools, or Swift apps, I'm your guy!
 [Please reach out](mailto:i.jasonbrennan@gmail.com), I'd love to hear from you)

-todo:

-- screenshots